SeaOfNodes/Simple/chapter04/README.md

 In this chapter we extend the Type hierarchy as follows:

 ```
-Type
-+-- TypeControl             (New - represents control token)
+Type              (Enhanced - now has Control, and a global Top and Bottom)
 +-- TypeInteger   (Enhanced - now has Top and Bottom types)
-+-- TypeBot
 +-- TypeTuple     (New - represents multi-valued result)
 ```

 Our enhanced Lattice looks like this: